4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 	    * Zip up the gerber and drill files, and name the zip file `MyProject-revXX.zip`
 	       * It's very important to put the revision number in the zip file name!
 	* When we go to order this board, the PCB house will ask us to upload the zip file and enter in the dimensions.
 Having an empty folder or a file with the dimensions in the name makes it very easy to do both these things in one step!

+### Making "clear" openings in a PCB ###
+  * This is an experimental, advanced technique.
+The clear area must be blank in both copper and silk files, and must be present in both mask files.
+Getting this to happen is tricky...
+    1. Front mask: put the clear section in the front mask PNG, so that it shows up in the front mask footprint (perhaps it would also work to have a secondary footprint that's just the clear section?)
+    2. Front copper/silk: must be no copper or silk in the clear section.
+This is easy: just make sure the copper and silk PNGs are white in the area that needs to be clear.
+    3. Back mask: The back mask file is not the same as the back copper anymore.
+I exported a back copper gerber before doing anything with the clear section.
+Then I renamed it as a back mask layer.
+This gave me a mask that covers the whole board, minus the milling (rail mount slots, slider slots).
+Another idea is to make a rectanglular mask that covers the whole board by manually typing in the coordinates into a text file to make a gerber file (as explained in the commented-out section above).
+However it's done, the back mask layer must cover the clear area so that the clear area is "masked", that is, no mask ink is applied to the area.
+    4. Back copper: This was the hardest part to figure out.
+The back side should be a continguous zone except for the holes/milling and the clear area.
+I was able to do this by:
+      5. bitmap2component: open the clear area PNG and export it as a copper layer
+      6. add the component to the PCB, and flip it to the back side
+      7. Position it where it needs to be
+      8. Create a zone on the back side, connected to GND (should already have this)
+      9. Press "B" to update the zone.
+It should automatically avoid touching the clear area copper footprint
+      10. Select the clear area footprint and delete it.
+Immediately export the back copper layer gerber.
+      11. Of course, if kicad ever changes whereby it automatically updates the zone when something is deleted, then this trick won't work.
+But perhaps we could still export a gerber before deleting the clear area footprint, and then manually delete these footprint's zones in the gerber file.